Carpathian Biosphere Reserve: Composition

 Chornohora preservation massif is located on the southern macroslope of the Chornohora, the highest mountain belt in the Eastern Beskids and the Ukrainian Carpathians.
 Its total area is 16375 ha.

-Svydovets preservation massif has an area of 6580 ha and is located at an elevation of 600–1883 m.a.s.l in the highest region of the Svydovets mountains.
+Svydovets preservation massif has an area of 6580 ha and is located at an elevation of 600–1883 m.a.s.l. in the highest region of the Svydovets mountains.

 Marmorosh preservation massif is located on the northern macroslope of the Rakhiv Mountains and covers a territory of 8990 ha at an elevation of 750–1940 m.a.s.l.

 Kuziy preservation massif is located on the southern branches of the Svydovets mountain range at an elevation of 350–1409 m.a.s.l. with total area of 4925 ha.
 Its territory is completely located in the forest area.

 Uholka and Shyroka Luzhanka preservation massif is located on the southern slopes of the Krasna and the Menchil mountains grasslands at an elevation of 400 – 1280 m.a.s.l.
 The total area of the protected territory is 15580 ha.

 Preservation massif "Narcissus Valley" is located at an elevation of 180–200 m.a.s.l. in the western part of Khustsko-Solotvynska Valley and lies in a flatland of the Khustets river flood plain.

 The “Chorna hora" botanical zakaznik occupies a territory of 823 ha in the Volcanic Carpathians, on the Chornahora mountain, which is a part of the Hutynskiy range.
 It was established to preserve oak, hornbeam-oak, oak-beech and beech-oak forests in 1974 and became a part of the Carpathians biosphere reserve in 1997.

 The "Yulivska Hora" botanical zakaznik covers an area of 176 ha on the slopes of the Yulivski mountains island massif in the Vyhorlat-Hutynskiy volcanic ridge.
 It was established in 1974 and became a part of the Carpathian biosphere reserve in 1997.
 It aimed to preserve the oak-groves formed by many heat-loving Balkan and Mediterranean species.
 It is characterized by the warmest climate in the whole Ukrainian Carpathians.

 Flora and fauna

 The flora of CBR consists of 262 fungi species, 392 species of lichens, 440 species of mosses and 1062 species of vascular plants.
 The algal flora includes 465 species.
-64 of plants species represented in this reserve are listed in the Ukrainian Red Data Book as well as in IUCN and the European Red Lists.
+64 of plants species represented in this reserve are listed in the Ukrainian Red Book as well as in IUCN and the European Red Lists.
 The fauna of the Carpathian biosphere reserve is represented by 64 mammal species, 173 birds, 9 reptiles, 13 amphibians, 23 fish and more than 10,000 invertebrate species.
 72 of these species are listed in the Ukrainian Red Data Book and in IUCN and the European Red Lists.